nelci592/reporting-docs/using-reports-in-applications/export-and-configure/configure-the-report-engine/fontlibrary-element.md

 # fontLibrary Element

+__FontLibrary__  configuration element specifies the folders that will be used by the rendering engine when searching for a specific font.

-ws machine or when other than PDF rendering extension is used.
+This element is respected only when the PDF rendering extension is used in .NET Core applications under __Linux / MacOS__ .
+The element is not respected in applications that run on Windows machine or when other than PDF rendering extension is used.

 ## Attributes and Elements